 Ceiling Fan Remote Controls

-We stock a range of top quality remote controls including universal remote controllers that will work with any fan not just the ones that we sell.
+We stock a wide range of top quality remote controls including universal remote controllers that will work with any fan and not just the ones that we sell.
 Most people prefer to use a remote rather than a wall control although we do stock those as well.
-We stock controls manufactured by Hunter, Lucci and Casa.
-These are all high quality reliable controllers that work with batteries and on either infra-red or radio-frequency.
-The best one that we sell is our own which only works with the Zephyr fan.
-This is a 3G based device that is more reliable.
+We stock controls manufactured by Hunter, Lucci, Matthews, MrKen, Casa and ourselves.
+These are all high quality reliable controllers that work with batteries and on either infra-red (IR) which require a line of sight or radio-frequency (RF) usually on 433MHz frequency although the Zephyr fan control is on 3G frequency.
+Since other domestic appliances and entertainment systems often use the same RF frequency all our remotes have multiple channels that can be set if needed.
+DC remotes automatically by cycling through thousands of alternatives until it finds one that is not being used.

 Once you have decided on which ceiling fan to buy the next thing is to decide how you want to control it.
 Having to stand up and pull a cord every time you want to alter the speed or turn it on or off can be a pain.
 There are four ways to control a ceiling fan: Use a remote control, a wall control, a pull chain or the main light switch.